 1. Know the Expectations

-One of the best virtual learning tips for students is to take the time to understand what exactly your teacher is looking for you to do.
+One of the best online learning tips for students is to take the time to understand what exactly your teacher is looking for you to do.

 Each teacher will have expectations in terms of note-taking, assignment completion, and attendance.
 Make sure you know what each teacher expects and attend each class prepared.